Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

 Filters are the way to select only the indices you want.
 Check following [link](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filters.html) for more detail.

 # Backup
 Now lets create `action_backup.yml`.
-This is the action file that we will use to create snapshop(backup) of our indices.
+This is the action file that we will use to create snapshot(backup) of our indices.
 Then add following

 ```yml
 actions: